This kimchi fried rice recipe is the perfect weeknight meal—easy to make and ready in just 20 minutes. Top it with fried eggs for something extra!

 - 2 carrots, shredded

-- 2 tablespoons low-sodium tamari (or soy sauce, if not gluten free)
+- 2 tablespoons soy sauce (or use tamari if gluten free)

 - 1 teaspoon sesame oil